Kingxukai/linux/Documentation/driver-api/media/drivers/cx2341x-devel.rst

 Description
 ^^^^^^^^^^^

-Assigns the transport stream ID of the encoded audio stream
+Assigns the woke transport stream ID of the woke encoded audio stream

 Param[0]
 ^^^^^^^^